Customer Notice on Coronavirus-related DisruptionsLast update: Mar 12th · 10:58 UTC (2020-04-05 08:11 UTC)

 JEC Paris 2020 Postponed

 The organizer of the JEC WORLD trade show has notified us that the event will be postponed.
 We regret that we will not be able to meet many of you in person, but we support this decision completely.
 For more information about the status of JEC WORLD, please refer to their website.
+We will be attending the expo at the new date.

 What about our meeting?